French–Habsburg rivalry: Nine Years' War

+With the death of the childless Charles II of Spain in 1700, King Louis XIV of France claimed the Spanish throne for his grandson Philip V, which caused the War of the Spanish Succession.
+In the treaty of Utrecht, Louis succeeded in installing the Bourbon dynasty in a Spain that was by now a second-rank power, and in bringing the Habsburg encirclement of France to an end.

 After two centuries, the rivalry had lost its original cause.
-After the potent decline of Spain, the 18th Century witnessed a major restructuring in European politics.
+After the potent decline of Spain, the 18th century witnessed a major restructuring in European politics.
 Austria, the dominant power in Central Europe, now had to face the rising power of Prussia in the north.
-Russia finally grew to become a recognized great power after its success against Sweden.
-And last, Britain's ever-growing might in Europe and America finally challenged the hegemony that France had upheld for years.
-Nevertheless, the two powers remained hostile for another 40 years.
+Russia finally grew to become a recognized great power after its success against Sweden in the Great Northern War.
+Lastly, Britain's ever-growing might in Europe and America finally challenged the hegemony that France had upheld for years.
+Nevertheless, the two powers remained hostile for several decades.

 Diplomatic Revolution

 Franco-Austrian Alliance

-A significant reversal in French-Habsburg relations known as the Diplomatic Revolution, occurred in 1756.
+A significant reversal in French–Habsburg relations known as the Diplomatic Revolution, occurred in 1756.
 In a move masterminded by Austrian diplomat Wenzel Anton von Kaunitz, France and Austria became allies for the first time in over two hundred years.
-The alliance was sealed with the marriage of Austrian princess Marie Antoinette to the French Dauphin, who later became King Louis XVI.
+The alliance was sealed with the marriage of Austrian princess Marie Antoinette to the Dauphin of France, who later became King Louis XVI.
 The alliance was formalised with the signing of the First Treaty of Versailles in 1756.